zdharma-continuum/zdharma-continuum.github.io/_posts/2018-09-17-New-40-working-hours,-next-generation-themes.markdown

 It was September, 3rd when I've decided to do an utmost, **radically time-invested** theme for the plugin `zdharma/fast-syntax-highlighting`.
 I was finishing two `www.syntaxenvy.com`-based themes, `sv-plant` and `sv-orple` and I noticed how unsupported by anything are my decisions about assigning colors in given way.
-I then decided to **understand** objects in command line and colorize them according to a full, **narration-based theory** even if it was to take me two weeks to get this done.
+I then decided to **understand** the objects in command line and colorize them according to a full, **narration-based theory** even if it was to take me two weeks to get this done.
 See the effects.<!-- more -->